vercel/vercel/examples/hydrogen-2/README.md

 ## Environment Variables

 Using Hydrogen requires a few [environment variables](https://shopify.dev/docs/custom-storefronts/hydrogen/environment-variables) to be set in order to properly connect to Shopify.
-Set these environment variables to your Project's Environment Variables configuration in the Vercel dashboard (or using the `vc env` commands), and update them according to your needs (also change the `SESSION_SECRET` to your own value).
+Set these environment variables to your Project's Environment Variables configuration in the Vercel dashboard (or using the `vc env` commands).

 ## Local development